Sirhexalot/Sync-Entra-User-to-Zammad-User/README.md

-# n8n - Workflow: Entra (Microsoft Azure AD) to Zammad Synchronization

 ## Description

-This workflow facilitates seamless synchronization between Entra (Microsoft Azure AD) and Zammad.
+This workflow facilitates seamless synchronization between Entra Users (Microsoft Azure AD) and Zammad.
 It automates the following processes:

 1. **Fetch Entra Group Members**: Retrieves users from a designated Entra group.
 These users are candidates for synchronization.
 2. **Create Universal User Object**: Extracts key user information, such as email, phone, and name, and formats it for Zammad compatibility.